Exploiting Activation Sparsity with Dense to Dynamic-k Mixture-of-Experts Conversion: Method

 \subsection{Expert contribution routing}

 In a standard MoE-based model, the gating networks are trained in an end-to-end manner.
 Contrary to this, we train each gating network independently.
 We propose to frame the problem of training the router as a regression task and directly predict the \pnorm{2} of the output of each expert with the router.
-Formally, given an input token $z$, the \oursabb{} router $R$ is trained to minimize the following loss:
+Formally, given an input token $z$, we train \oursabb{} router $R$ to minimize the following loss:

 where $E_i$ is the $i$-th expert.
 We use a small two-layer neural network as the router $R$ and apply an absolute value activation function to ensure non-negative output.
 This regression-based formulation is still compatible with the commonly used top-$k$ expert selection, but enables more precise attribution of the contribution of each expert, as we show later in the experimental section.